markmac99/weather/apis_services/maplin2mq/README.md

 # README for maplin2mq

-This code reads WH1080 / Maplin weatherstation data from MQTT and posts it to my SQL database.
+This code reads WH1080 / Maplin weatherstation data from MQTT and posts it to a mySQL or MariaDB database.
-It also augments it by adding feels_like and dewpoint values.
+It also augments the data by adding feels_like and dewpoint values.

 ## Prerequisites
 You must have a WH1080-compatible weatherstation such as the Maplin unit i have.